Frank Murrey: Princeton

-Frank Murrey was an American football player and track athlete.
-He played quarterback for Princeton University from 1918 to 1921 and was selected as an All-American quarterback by Walter Camp in 1918.
-In 1920, Murrey ran 77 yards for a touchdown in Princeton's 14-0 victory over Navy.
+Also in 1920, Murrey ran 77 yards for a touchdown in Princeton's 14–0 victory over Navy.
 The New York Times described the run as a "nerve-tingling moment" and a "dazzling serpentine gallop."
-In 2000, Murrey was named as one of the backs on Princeton's All-Century Team 1900-99.
+He was also rated as "one of the all-time great dropkickers."
+He reportedly once converted 50 consecutive field goals from a distance of 40 yards.
+In 2000, Murrey was named as one of the backs on Princeton's All-Century Team 1900–99.

 In 1921, he won the Elks Grand Prix, a 600-meter special invitation race featuring the nine top college stars.